From Joomla! Documentation

 You can find more information about the implementation of the component in other areas on the page of the Google Summer of Code project DOC: Publishing Workflow Implementation

-You can disable workflows at any times by visiting "articles" or "workflows" and clicking "options" int he top right.
-800px]
+You can disable workflows at any time by visiting "articles" or "workflows" and clicking "options" in the top right.
+Switch to the tab "Integration" and scroll down to "Enable Workflow".

 Terms & Definitions